 The AUV allows for quick maintenance and easy exchange of the battery and RDSM, which can be replaced within 30 minutes.

-It comes with a Windows-based operator tool suite, a system which provides an interface between the vehicle and its operator.
-The tool provides all necessary options such as vehicle testing, mission planning, communication, data management, and post-mission analysis.
+It comes with a Windows-based operator tool suite, a system that provides an interface between the vehicle and its operator.
+The tool provides all necessary options, such as vehicle testing, mission planning, communication, data management and post-mission analysis.

-The suite has a mission planner and a dashboard tool.
-The mission planner allows the operator to formulate plans, and specify safety settings, recovery points and return plans.
-It also enables the operator to command via standard payload interface.
+The suite has a mission planner and dashboard tool.
+The mission planner allows the operator to formulate plans and specify safety settings, recovery points and return plans.
+It also enables the operator to command using a standard payload interface.

-It can conduct surveys at speeds of up to 5kt (9.2km/h) and can remain in water for eight hours at a speed of 3kt (5.5km/h).
+It can conduct surveys at speeds of up to 5k (9.2km/h) and can remain in the water for eight hours at a speed of 3k (5.5km/h).